-As a transfer student, from Nashua Community College, and commuter, Lunderville appreciates the camaraderie of the lab, the robotics team he’s working on for a NASA competition—and his great professors.
+As a transfer student, from Nashua Community College, and commuter, Lunderville appreciated the camaraderie of the lab, the robotics team he’s working on for a NASA competition—and his great professors.

 “I’m taking the senior seminar in mathematics with Kiwi (Prof. James Graham-Eagle),” he says.
 “Kiwi knows everything in math and understands it so well, you can ask him anything and his explanation makes it clear and interesting.”

 Lunderville is on track for a career in actuarial science, has passed the first level of certification and works part time for Plymouth Rock Assurance.
 Actuaries use mathematics and statistics to assess risk for insurance and finance companies.